 Unfortunately, if you are purchasing a home, we'll have to use the lower of the appraised value or the sales price to determine your down payment requirement.
-It's still a great benefit for your financial situation if you are able to purchase a home for less than the appraised value, but our investors don't allow us to use this "instant equity" when making our loan decision.
+It's still a great benefit for your financial situation if you are able to purchase a home for less than the appraised value, but we don't use this "instant equity" when making loan decisions.

 I'm getting a gift from someone else.
 Is this an acceptable source of my down payment?